 L64 PNP 466 Second Language Acquisition

 There are many ways in which a second language can be learned: from infancy as the child of bilingual parents, or later through formal instruction, immersion in a new culture, or in a particular work or social situation.
 This class is an inquiry into the processes by which acquisition occurs.
-Topics include the nature of language learning within the scope of other types of human learning; the relationship between first- and second-language acquisition; the role of linguistic, cognitive and sociocultural factors; insights gained from analyzing learners' errors; key concepts such as interlanguage and communicative competence; bilingualism; the optimal age for second-language acquisition; and a critical appraisal of different theories of second-language acquisition.
-Both theoretical and instructional implications of second-language acquisition research are considered.
-This course can be used toward certification in TESOL and is a required course for the Graduate Certificate in Language Instruction.
+Topics include the nature of language learning within the scope of other types of human learning; the relationship between first and second language acquisition; the role of linguistic, cognitive, and sociocultural factors; insights gained from analyzing learners' errors; key concepts such as interlanguage and communicative competence; bilingualism; the optimal age for second language acquisition; and a critical appraisal of different theories of second language acquisition.
+Both theoretical and instructional implications of second language acquisition research are considered.
+This course can be used towards certification in TESOL and is a required course for the Graduate Certificate in Language Instruction.
 Prerequisite: Ling 170D or equivalent is recommended, especially for undergraduates, but is not required.

 Same as L44 Ling 466